Tom Leykis: Leykis 101

 The cornerstone of the program was the Thursday broadcast of "Leykis 101", in which the program is set up as an ad hoc lecture and question and answer session, over which Leykis presides as a self-styled "professor".
-The subject of the "101" segments are how men can spend less money on women, while achieving greater sexual and personal success.
-The intent of his advice is to serve as a father figure for his mostly-men listeners.
+The subject of the "101" segments are how men can spend less money on women while achieving greater sexual and personal success.
+The intent of his advice is to serve as a father figure for his mostly-male listeners.
 Thus, many callers address Leykis as "Dad" or "Father".

 Along with general information on life for young men, Leykis's 101 advice mostly consists of his principles of looking out for oneself.
 He argues that the institution of marriage is flawed and that family court systems are often corrupt because DNA testing after childbirth is not mandatory to prevent paternity fraud, and because courts have forced men to pay child support even after DNA testing has established that a man was not actually a child's father.
 To guard against sperm theft, he advises men to dispose of their own condoms by flushing them down the toilet or filling them with tabasco sauce.
 Other examples of Leykis 101 guidelines include never dating single mothers or co-workers; never cohabiting with a woman; using birth control during each sexual encounter; and immediately ending a relationship if a woman issues an ultimatum.
 In the event of an unplanned pregnancy, Leykis advocates a strategy known as "The Hail Mary", whereby the man persuades the woman to have an abortion by promising to have children with her when they are ready in the future.
 Then as soon as she has the procedure, he dumps her.

 Leykis constantly recommends that young men pursue their career or educational goals and avoid being distracted by serious relationships or marriage at a young age as he was.
 Leykis describes many women as "dream killers" (i.e., he argues that, in dating or marriage, women will typically prioritize their desires above a man's, and will actively discourage men's ambitions for fear of him leaving the relationship if he attains success).
 Furthermore, Leykis urges men to live frugally, including avoiding consumer debt (what Leykis describes as "renting money"); never spending more than $40 for a date; and saving cash and investing for the future.
 He has described men who neglect their bills as "immoral".